bemasc/probe-name/draft-sst-dnsop-probe-name.md

 using this reserved name, are there other ways that it may not work as expected, of which the DNS server operator should be aware?

-These names have no special impact on DNS server operators beyond those already implied by the status of "resolver.arpa." as a Locally Served Zone.
+This name has no special impact on DNS server operators beyond those already implied by the status of "resolver.arpa." as a Locally Served Zone.

 7) How should DNS Registries/Registrars treat requests to register this reserved domain name?
 Should such requests be denied?
 Should such requests be allowed, but only to a specially-designated entity?

-These names are inside an existing Locally Served Zone ("resolver.arpa."), so the question of registration requests is moot.
+This name is inside an existing Locally Served Zone ("resolver.arpa."), so the question of registration requests is moot.

 --- back